WEBELOS Rank Advancement

 - Duty to God and You will often be an at-home because faith beliefs in Scouting are determined by the family and everyone's duty is different.

-After finishing the requirements for an adventure, the Webelos den leader, rather than a parent, approves most of the adventures.
-For each adventure completed, youth receive a pin to wear on the Webelos colors or on their hat.
+After finishing the requirements for an adventure, the den leader, rather than a parent, approves most of the adventures, unless the den leader delegates that role (den leaders are encouraged to recruit parents and other adults in the Cub Scout’s family to help with all den adventures, including supervision sign off on Webelos and Arrow of Light requirements).
+On completing each adventure completed, Scouts receive a pin to wear on the Webelos colors or on their hat.